Earth: Future

 The Sun will evolve to become a red giant in about 5 billion years.
 Models predict that the Sun will expand to roughly 1 AU, about 250 times its present radius.
 Earth's fate is less clear.
-As a red giant, the Sun will lose roughly 30% of its mass, so, without tidal effects, Earth will move to an orbit 1.7 AU from the Sun when the star reaches its maximum radius, otherwise, with tidal effects, it may enter the Sun's atmosphere and be vaporized.
+As a red giant, the Sun will lose roughly 30% of its mass, so, without tidal effects, Earth will move to an orbit 1.7 AU from the Sun when the star reaches its maximum radius, otherwise, with tidal effects, it may enter the Sun's atmosphere and be vaporized, with the heavier elements sinking to the core of the dying sun.

-Geophysical characteristics
+Physical characteristics

 Size and shape

 Earth has a rounded shape, through hydrostatic equilibrium, with an average diameter of 12742 km, making it the fifth largest planetary sized and largest terrestrial object of the Solar System.